limblab/proc-aajan/FIU/tutorial_for_zach/README.md

 In order to make the .mat file with joint angle and neural data, 3 files are needed: a .nev file, a .nsx file, and a .mot file.
 The .nev file contains neural spike events; the .mot file is the output of the OpenSIM model containing joint angles.
 They must be placed in a folder and must have the exact same name (minus the extension) in order for the XDS conversion to work.
 A screenshot with an example folder called "example_folder_xds" is available (note the .mat will show up after the conversion is done).

 The function you'll use to run the conversion is raw_to_xds.m in xds_matlab.
 I've added a file called xds_notes.txt with each of the arguments necessary to run this function.
 Running raw_to_xds.m will produce a structure containing neural events in the spike_counts field and kinematic data in the joint_angles field.
 This structure will have the same name as the raw data files.

-When saving the structure, ensure you add '-v7.3' as an argument - this will save it in a format readable to h5py.
+**Important**: When saving the structure, ensure you add '-v7.3' as an argument - this will save it in a format readable to h5py.

 ## **Step 2: Preprocessing XDS File (in Python)**